Privacy Notice

 Right to be informed

-The data subject has the right to be informed with regard to the data processing, which right is observed by the Data controller by providing this privacy notice.
+The data subject has the right to be informed with regard to the data processing, which right is observed by the Data Controller by providing this privacy notice.

 Right of access by the data subject

-The data subjects shall have the right to obtain from the Data controller confirmation as to whether or not personal data concerning them are being processed, and, where that is the case, access to the personal data and the following information:
+The data subjects shall have the right to obtain from the Data Controller confirmation as to whether or not personal data concerning them are being processed, and, where that is the case, access to the personal data and the following information:

 1. the purposes of the processing;